-Band members: Francis Rossi, Rick Parfitt, Alan Lancaster, John Coghlan, Andy Bown (Keyboards)
+Band members: Francis Rossi, Rick Parfitt, Alan Lancaster, John Coghlan

-Additional/unusual songs performed: Oh Carol.
-Also a couple of songs in the Set taken from 3 "new" albums: Whatever You Want, Just Supposin' and Never Too Late.
+Additional/unusual songs performed: Rock'n Roll, In My Chair, Oh Carol.
+Also a couple of songs in the Set for the first time taken from 3 "new" albums: Whatever You Want, Just Supposin' and Never Too Late.